sardar-ali/todo-list/README.md

+***** Note ****

+I faced some proxy issues during the installation of dependencies, so I used some custom components as a workaround.

+info There appears to be trouble with your network connection.
+Retrying... info There appears to be trouble with your network connection.
+Retrying... info There appears to be trouble with your network connection.
+Retrying... info There appears to be trouble with your network connection.
+Retrying... error AggregateError [ETIMEDOUT]:
+    at internalConnectMultiple (node:net:1139:18)
+    at internalConnectMultiple (node:net:1215:5)
+    at Timeout.internalConnectMultipleTimeout (node:net:1739:5)
+    at listOnTimeout (node:internal/timers:596:11)
+    at process.processTimers (node:internal/timers:529:7)
+info Visit https://yarnpkg.com/en/docs/cli/add for documentation about this command.

 # 📝 Todo List App

 A full-stack Todo List application built with **React (frontend)** and **NestJS + Prisma + MySQL (backend)**.